TheOfficialFloW/gtasa_vita/README.md

 - You can input PC cheats by pressing **L** + **SELECT** to open the on-screen keyboard.
 See [CHEATS.md](CHEATS.md) for available and unavailable cheats (you can input cheat codes in lowercase as well as uppercase).
 - The L2/R2 buttons are mapped to the rear touchpad on the top and the L3/R3 buttons are mapped to the front touchpad on the bottom.
 With v1.2 and higher, you can map L2/R2 to the front touchpad on the top.
 - You can open the map by holding START and then releasing.
-- There is a bug which causes invisible peds when you load a save straight after launching.
-To avoid that issue, start a new game and *then* load your save.
 - You can get local freeroam coop and rampages working by replacing the main scripts with those of the PS3 version.
 See [COOP.md](COOP.md).
 - Due to expired licensing, some songs were cut from the game.
 See [MUSIC.md](MUSIC.md) for a list of removed tracks and a guide on how to restore them.